PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_networks.md

 ## Autoregulation

-Because of the size and complexity of the *E. coli* transcription factor network, we will need to analyze it computationally in order to draw rigorous conclusions about the structure of the network.
-However, the network does seem to have a large number of **loops**, or edges that connect a node to itself.
+Because of the size and complexity of the *E. coli* transcription factor network, we will need to analyze it computationally to draw rigorous conclusions about the network's structure.
+However, we do note that the network does seem to have a large number of **loops**, or edges that connect a node to itself.

 It is worth pausing for a moment to consider the implications of a loop in a transcription factor network.
-How can a transcription factor regulate itself?
+What does it even mean for a transcription factor regulate itself?

-A transcription factor is a protein, which means that by the Central Dogma, it is produced via transcription and translation of a gene appearing in an organism's DNA.
-It is therefore possible for a transcription factor to bind to the DNA upstream of the gene encoding the transcription factor, in a process called **autoregulation**.
-This type of  **feedback** is a beautiful feature of the biological system.
+A transcription factor is a protein, which means that by the Central Dogma of Molecular Biology, the transcription factor is produced as the result of transcription and then translation of a gene appearing in an organism's DNA.
+In a process called **autoregulation**, the transcription factor protein then binds to the DNA in the upstream region of the gene encoding the *same* transcription factor.
+This type of **feedback** is a beautiful feature built into this biological system.

 Yet we have two pressing questions.
-First, how can we argue rigorously that the number of loops in the transcription factor network for *E. coli* is significantly large?
-And second, if this is the case, then why is this feedback so common?
-In other words, why would a transcription factor have evolved to regulate its *own* transcription?
+First, how can we show that the number of loops in the transcription factor network for *E. coli* is significantly large?
+And second, if this is the case, then why is autoregulation common?
+Put another way, why would a transcription factor have evolved to regulate its *own* transcription?

 ## Negative vs. positive autoregulation